dougcunha/GitActDashNet/espec.md

     - In `Dashboard.razor`, when the repository selection changes, call the new service method.
     - Create the `RepositoryColumn.razor` and `WorkflowCard.razor` components to display workflow data.

+6.  **Enhanced Navigation and Additional Pages:**
+    - Implement the comprehensive navigation sidebar with organized sections.
+    - Create `AllWorkflows.razor` for comprehensive workflow management.
+    - Create `Preferences.razor` for user customization.
+    - Create `About.razor` for application information.
+    - Implement active navigation state management.

-6.  **Additional Features:**
+7.  **Additional Features:**
     - Implement the auto-refresh feature (`RefreshControls.razor`) using a `System.Threading.Timer`.
     - Implement theme toggling (light/dark) and fullscreen mode using JS Interop.
+    - Add comprehensive preferences management with localStorage persistence.

+8.  **Future Expansion:**
+    - Implement remaining pages: Repositories, Analytics, Runner Status, Secrets, Notifications, Shortcuts.
+    - Add advanced workflow analytics and management features.
+    - Implement notification system and advanced user preferences.

-7.  **Polishing:**
+9.  **Polishing:**
     - Add loading indicators throughout the UI.
-    - Refine the CSS to match the original application's design.
+    - Refine the CSS to match the original application's design with enhanced navigation.
-    - Perform comprehensive testing of all features.
+    - Perform comprehensive testing of all features including new navigation and pages.